 How is SIDS diagnosed?

-The diagnosis of SIDS is made when the cause of death is unexplained after a complete investigation.
+The diagnosis of SIDS is made when the cause of death is unexplained after a full investigation.
 An investigation includes:

 - Examining the body after death

 - Reviewing the baby’s symptoms or illnesses before death